-Arkansas Tech University completed the FY 22 fiscal year with an overall increase in net position.
-This was primarily due to loss revenue of \$8,468,300 from CARES Act grant funds.
-In addition, the University had a material reduction in both the pension and other post-employment benefits entry in the areas of expense and reduction in liability.
+Arkansas Tech University completed the FY 23 fiscal year with an overall increase in net position.
+This increase is partially do the \$4,549,925 increase in investment income and the \$3,918,875 increase in state appropriations.
+In addition, the University had a material reduction in both the pension and other post-employment benefits entry in the areas of expense.

-The University's fiscal year 2021-22 state appropriations of \$39,511,575 slightly increased compared to previous years.
+The University's fiscal year 2022-23 state appropriations of \$43,430,450 slightly increased compared to previous years.
 Major emphasis has been placed on the management of expenses and this was even more crucial this year, as COVID-19 required the University to stretch in many new ways.